swordev/suid/README.md

 The main idea behing the project is to create a bridge between the MUI and SUID repository for syncing the incoming changes.
 This is possible thanks to tools integrated in SUID like codemod (a React to Solid transformer).

-With this target in mind, the project avoids becoming another library, avoiding all its complexities, living under the shadow of MUI.
+With this smart target in mind, the project avoids becoming another library that could fall into oblivion, avoiding all its complexities, developing under the shadow of MUI.

 ## Notice

-The main branch will be locked due to [SolidHack 2022](https://hack.solidjs.com/).
+The main branch will be locked due to [SolidHack 2022](https://hack.solidjs.com).
 New changes will be pushed to the [develop](https://github.com/swordev/suid/tree/develop) branch (https://next.suid.io).

+If you want to support the project, you have the possibility to do so [here](https://hack.solidjs.com).

 ## Installation